 Dog owners today are being brainwashed.
 Organizations like PETA, the ASPCA, and the Humane Society of America tell us that all dog training must be positive and force-free.
 Anything else is outdated, not science-based, doesn’t work, and is morally reprehensible.
 What kind of monsters are dog trainers using anything other than solid, positive science?
 That must be the way to go.
 Science says so.
 That’s settled then … or, well, maybe not so fast.
 Is that really what science says?

 Here is the problem.
-What is being sold, as force-free and science-based is neither.
-A lot of the "positive-only" training approaches fail on many challenges dog owners face.
-In addition, science says something quite different than we are being sold.
-Too many well-intentioned people and organizations have opinions on dog training, but no actual knowledge.
+What is being sold as force-free and science-based is neither.
+Many “positive-only” training approaches fail on frequent challenges dog owners face.
+In addition, science says something quite different than what we are being sold.
+Too many well-intentioned people and organizations have opinions on dog training but no actual knowledge.
 Many of their opinions are simply ignorant.
 Sounds harsh?
 It has to be.
-They have caused too much damage, to hold back.
+They have caused too much damage to hold back.
 Too often, they steer desperate dog owners down a path of disaster.
-All in pursuit of their misguided ideology, while lacking even the most basic understanding of learning science and application.
+All in pursuit of their misguided ideology while lacking even the most basic understanding of learning science and application.

 Science is the Weapon